geotim90/Nevini/docs/warframe.md

-[fissures](#command-fissures) | displays the currently active fissures using data from warframestat.us [invasions](#command-invasions) | displays the currently active invasions using data from warframestat.us [news](#command-news) | displays the currently active news using data from warframestat.us [order-book](#command-order-book) | displays the top five rows of the order book for a tradeable Warframe item using data from warframe.market
+[fissures](#command-fissures) | displays the currently active fissures using data from warframestat.us [invasions](#command-invasions) | displays the currently active invasions using data from warframestat.us [news](#command-news) | displays the currently active news using data from warframestat.us [nightwave](#command-nightwave) | displays the currently active Nightwave challenges using data from warframestat.us [order-book](#command-order-book) | displays the top five rows of the order book for a tradeable Warframe item using data from warframe.market
 [price-check](#command-price-check) | performs a price check on a tradeable Warframe item using data from warframe.market [riven](#command-riven) | displays trading statistics for rivens using data from warframestat.us